GrantQuick/BlackbaudSkyApi-RENXT/README.md

 A Power BI custom data connector for the Blackbaud SKY API

 ## Getting Started
 These instructions will describe how to configure the SKY API connector in order to connect to your organisation's data.
-See Microsoft's guide to installing and using custom data connectors in Power BI here: https://github.com/Microsoft/DataConnectors
+See Microsoft's guide to installing and using custom data connectors in Power BI here: https://github.com/Microsoft/DataConnectors.

+A Blackbaud developer account is also required in order to create an application.
+Once an application has been created, you will need the client_id of the application, the client_secret of your application, and your developer account's api_subscription_key.

+### Setting up a Blackbaud developer account
+Follow the instructions at https://apidocs.sky.blackbaud.com/docs/getting-started/ to create a developer account and acquire your api_subscription key, which is required by the connector.

+### Creating an app
+Follow the instructions at https://apidocs.sky.blackbaud.com/docs/createapp/ to register and activate your app.
+Registering your app will generate a client_id and client_secret for the app, which will be required by the connector.

-### Installing
+### Installing the connector
 1. If one does not already exist, create a `[My Documents]\Microsoft Power BI Desktop\Custom Connectors` directory
 2. Download the SkyApi.mez file from this repo, and place it in the `[My Documents]\Microsoft Power BI Desktop\Custom Connectors` directory.
 3. Rename the SkyApi.mez file to SkyApi.zip
 4. Open up SkyApi.zip.
 Edit the client_id, client_secret and api_subscription_key files.
-In each file, add the character string specific to your organisation for each entity.
-Save the files.
+In each file, copy and paste the character strings for the appropriate entity (the client_id, client_secret and api_subscription_key generated when creating a Blackbaud developer account and app) into the correct file.
+Save the changes to each of the three files.
 5. Rename SkyApi.zip back to SkyApi.mez.
 4. Enable the **Custom data connectors** preview feature in Power BI Desktop (under *File | Options and settings | Custom data connectors*)
 8. Restart Power BI Desktop